|

 o Announcement -- this is your news to tell or share.
 The Order and its

-unless or until you indicate otherwise.
-We expect you to extend the same
+private unless or until you indicate otherwise.
+We expect you to extend

 o Planning the Ceremony -- Your elevation ceremony is important to you.

-and celebrate your joining our Order.
-In this way, your elevation is also
+recognize and celebrate your joining our Order.
+In this way, your

-our ceremony, in which all candidates are welcomed and which represents
+elevation is also our ceremony, in which all candidates are welcomed

-who and what we are.
-The next section of the booklet addresses this.
+and which represents who and what we are.
+The next section of the

-to hold a vigil before the ceremony.
-A section of the booklet also addresses
+chosen to hold a vigil before the ceremony.
+A section of the booklet

 A. Planning the Ceremony